Nicoya Peninsula

+Conservation

+There are a number of nature reserves and wildlife refuges such as Cabo Blanco, Camaronal, Cueva Murciélago, Curú, La Ceiba, Romelia and the Diriá National Park, as well as the projects on the islands of the adjacent Gulf of Nicoya.

+Sea turtles

 The Ostional Wildlife Refuge is the second largest beach where the turtles come to nest.
 One of their biggest nesting years had over 500,000 females come ashore to nest in one season.
 This refuge works in with the Nancite beach at Santa Rosa National Park.
-These two protected areas are two of the most important areas for the nesting of Olive Ridley turtles (Lepidochelys olivacea).
-Two other common species of turtles that nest here are the leatherback turtles (Dermmochelys coriacea) and the Pacific green turtle (Chelonia mydas agassizii).
-The nesting generally occurs for three to five days.
+These two protected areas are two of the most important areas for the nesting of Olive Ridley sea turtles.
+Two other common species of turtles that nest here are leatherbacks and Pacific green turtles.
+Nesting generally occurs over three to five days.

-Conservation

-There are a number of nature reserves and wildlife refuges such as Cabo Blanco, Camaronal, Cueva Murciélago, Curú, La Ceiba, Romelia and the Diriá National Park, as well as the projects on the islands of the adjacent Gulf of Nicoya.
+Birds

+The peninsula has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of great curassows, lesser ground-cuckoos, Hudsonian whimbrels, Pacific screech-owls, Hoffmann's woodpeckers, orange-fronted parakeets, long-tailed manakins, white-throated magpie-jays and banded wrens.

 Notable features

 The Nicoya Peninsula is considered by Quest Network one of the Blue Zones in the world, where people commonly live active lives past the age of 100 years.
+The region was featured in the book Blue Zones, by Dan Buettner, which focused on the longevity found among Nicoya's residents.